mcosovic/JuliaGrid.jl/docs/src/powerSystem/buildModel.md

 * [`parameterBranch!()`](@ref parameterBranch!)
 * [`statusGenerator!()`](@ref statusGenerator!)
 * [`outputGenerator!()`](@ref outputGenerator!).
 The execution of these functions will automatically trigger the update of all fields affected by these functions.
-Changing other parameters of the power system can be done by changing variables by accessing their values in fields `bus`, `branch`, `generator`, and `basePower` of the composite type `powerSystem`.
+Changing other parameters of the power system can be done by changing variables by accessing their values in fields `bus`, `branch`, `generator`, and `basePower` of the composite type `PowerSystem`.

 At any moment after the composite type `PowerSystem` is formed, it is possible to save the data in HDF5 format that describe the power system:
 * [`savePowerSystem()`](@ref savePowerSystem).